ajaman190/ETG_Inventory_Management_System_Project/README.md

 An Inventory management system enables a company to maintain a centralized record of every asset and item in the control of the organization, providing a single source of truth for the location of every item, vendor and supplier information, specifications, and the total number of a particular item currently in stock.
 ## Demo

-Insert gif or link to demo
+link to demo video ( will uploaded soon )

 ## Features